rinkumaurya23/Ecma-Script/README.md

 # Ecma-Script
-ECMAScript is a general-purpose scripting language standard that includes JavaScript, JScript, and ActionScri
+ECMAScript is a general-purpose scripting language standard that includes JavaScript, JScript, and ActionScript